Mantagar/falls-prevention/README.md

 ﻿# Falls prevention with RNNs

-This repository contains scripts responsible for training, tuning and testing recurrent neural networks capable of detecting presynkope state of patients based on their medical, temporal data (heart rate, mean blood pressure).
+This repository contains scripts responsible for training, tuning and testing recurrent neural networks capable of detecting presynkope state of patients based on their medical temporal data (heart rate, mean blood pressure).

 # Requirements
 ```